 - Many employees see BYOD as a right

-These employees believe their personal tools are more effective and useful than the tools provide by employers.
-More important, they would disregard company policies against using personal devices at work, as we said above.
+These employees believe their personal tools are more effective and useful than the tools provided by employers.
+More importantly, they would disregard company policies against using personal devices at work, as we said above.

 - Collaboration is increasing